 Hermès will then need to find and train qualified personnel.
 Artisans such as these are at least as valuable as watchmakers; Hermès suffers a major loss whenever an employee departs because it takes so long to bring new employees up to the company’s high standards.
 Steve Scheuber, head of the strapmaking atelier, says, “At least one year passes at any new watch strap manufacturing site before 80 percent of the straps made there are acceptable.”

-This article was originally posted on January 14, 2013, and has been updated.
+This article was originally posted in 2013 and has been updated.